Supporting patients with ILD in Primary Care

 • Increased cough

-• New or worsening hypoxemia
+• New or worsening hypoxaemia

 Ensure that your patient knows what to do if they become worse.
 Record this in their self management plan, ensuring that they have the relevant phone numbers for their specialist team and know to seek help immediately they become unwell.